LP12 Support

 Latest News

-• Friday, 6 December 2024, 11 am: Twice in the space of seven days we have been able to connect would-be buyers with sellers who have excellent LP12s for sale.
+• Wednesday, 11 December 2024: Twice in the space of seven days we have been able to connect would-be buyers with sellers who have excellent LP12s for sale.
 The latest was this morning.
 By Friday afternoon the new owner had collected a beautiful turntable.
-Once we have the photos, we will publish them here.
-Watch this space.
+The unit looks gorgeous and we will assist the owner in getting it up and running. [ Here is a report of the first visit. ]

 Refurbished LP12